kmfdm303/FrontEndExampleProject/README.md

 ```
 echo {"directory" : "src/lib"} >> .bowerrc
 ```
-This will the json object and write it to a file called .bowerrc.
-Now that bower is configured, we can install our first bower package. on the bower website, you can search for packages.
+This will write the json object to a file called .bowerrc.
+Now that bower is configured, we can install our first bower package.
+On the bower website, you can search for packages.
 Type in 'normalize.css'.
 You should see the search results for a package named normalize.css.
 If you click on the search result, it should take you to the github project.
 There are installation instructions below for bower.
 Type the following line in at the command line to install normalize and update the bower.json file.
 ```
 bower install normalize.css --save-dev
 ```